wultra/powerauth-cmd-tool/docs/Readme.md

 ## Supported Java Runtime Versions

 The following Java runtime versions are supported:
-- Java 8 (LTS release)
-- Java 11 (LTS release)
+- Java 17 (LTS release) or higher

-The command-line tool application may run on other Java versions, however we do not perform extensive testing with non-LTS releases.
-Java version 17 is not supported yet due to issues with running Bouncy Castle provider from a fat jar.
+Older Java versions are currently not supported due to migration to Spring Boot 3

 ## Bouncy Castle Library Usage